A Schur's theorem via a monotonicity and the expansion module: Proof of Theorem

-In particular, $|c(L)-c(0)|\ge |\tilde{c}(L)-\tilde{c}(0)|$. \end{theorem} The last statement of (ii) generalizes the result of \cite{Lopez} by allowing the second curve $\tilde{c}(s)$ a space curve in $L^3_1$.
-Note that for the curves in two Minkowski planes, the result for space-like curves is the same as that for the time-like curves.
-To prove the last conclusion we first integrate (\ref{eq:2add}) with $s_*$ so chosen that $T(s_*)$ is proportional to $c(L)-c(0)$, and then apply the reserved Cauchy-Schwarz inequality (which holds for two time-like vectors).
+In particular, $|c(L)-c(0)|\ge |\tilde{c}(L)-\tilde{c}(0)|$.
+The equality holds if and only if $\iota(c(s))=\tilde{c}(s)$. \end{theorem} The last statement above generalizes the result of \cite{Lopez} by allowing the second curve $\tilde{c}(s)$ to be a space curve in $L^3_1$.
+To derive this, by the first part of the argument in the proof of \ref{thm:main1} and Lemma 3 of \cite{Lopez}, we can find $s_*$ so that $T(s_*)$ (or a vector in $T(s_*)$ if $s_*$ is not a smooth point) is a positive multiple of $c(L)-c(0)$.
+Now integrate (\ref{eq:2add}) with $s_*$ so chosen and then apply the reserved Cauchy-Schwarz inequality (which holds for two time-like vectors in $L^3_1$).
+Note also that for the curves in two Minkowski planes, the result for space-like curves is the same as that for the time-like curves.